danbev/inf-wasi/README.md

 ```

 So the `.wasm` file is expecting an import interface named `wasi_ephemeral_nn` I
-think and this would be something that is provided by the runtime, which is why
+and this would be something that is provided by the runtime, which is why we
-we were able to run the example using wasmedge.
+were able to run the example using wasmedge.

 We can see this import using the following commmand:
 ```console